Client Conversations with Wealth Management

 Inflation – The peak is in, what’s next?

-The Economy – Where are we headed?
+The Economy – soft landing?

 Despite all of the headlines discussed above, your financial goals should remain as the most important factor to consider when looking at your investments.
 If you would like to know more about how we are adapting to the current market conditions, or would like to discuss your individual situation, please reach out your CRBT Wealth Management experts at 319.862.2728.